flavioaiello/gitops-rpi4/README.md

 ```
 flux uninstall --namespace=flux-system
 ```
+## Dashboard
+The Kubernetes Dashboard can be exposed by MetalLB and login `kubectl describe secret default-token-xyz`.

 ## Pihole
 The Pihole deployment is tailored to be run on microk8s with flux2 based gitops and MetalLB.
 MetalLB is a load balancer for onpremise Kubernetes environments.
 Cloud providers run their native implementation.
 MetalLB bridges this functionality for onpremise environments so that services can be provided externally, too.